-Kane next?
-The last five players Man Utd have signed from their big six rivals
+Mount next?
+The last 9 players Man Utd have signed from their big six rivals

 Manchester United have never been afraid of puffing out their chest, getting the wallet out and splashing the cash to take some of the best talent in the Premier League from their direct rivals.

-We’ve taken a look at the last five players United have signed from their ‘big six’ rivals, and how they fared at Old Trafford.
+We’ve taken a look at the nine players United signed from their ‘big six’ rivals in the Premier League era, and how they fared at Old Trafford.

 Alexis Sanchez